HexHive/OSTEP-slides/README.md

 ## Changelog

+* 2021: Updated slides and handout material (Mathias Payer and Sanidhya Kashyap)
 * 2020: Heavily reworked slides in the 2nd year (Mathias Payer)
 * 2019: First version of the slides, created from scratch (Mathias Payer)